-How does the Center for Diversity and Inclusion define "diversity" and "inclusion?"
+How does the Center for Diversity & Inclusion define "diversity" and "inclusion?"

 Currently, we use the definition that the Association of American Colleges and Universities (AAC&U) created to describe diversity.

-The Center for Diversity and Inclusion will initiate conversations and implement programming in the spirit of these definitions in order to promote a supportive environment where all students are celebrated and valued.
+The Center for Diversity & Inclusion will initiate conversations and implement programming in the spirit of these definitions in order to promote a supportive environment where all students are celebrated and valued.